saildot4k/Crystal-Chip-R34-v3/readme.txt

 	- Cotton Candy theme added, each version of the Crystal Chip is represented!

 	- Added Italian and Spanish language translations.

-	- v14 and later PS2s no longer show HDD options and do not auto load HDD drivers.
-	  However the setting is still saved so swapping your memcard between PS2s if you have multiple chips still functions as you set it.

-	- v12 and later no longer show MegaMemory Patcher option as Sony blocked it's use electrically for PSTwo Slims.

-	- V16-v18 is now properly identified in Console Information

     To Do:
 	- Fix FW for running BM via USB/HDD specific firmware.
 Though do we want that?I think it to be too convoluted